-• String getActorsList(String factoryID, boolean zip)
+String/XML getActorsList(String factoryID)

 It retrieves from the database all the actors information stored in a DFM instance based on the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the complete list of the factory's actors.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is URL parameter.

-String getActorByID (String factoryID, String actorID, boolean zip)
+• String/XML getActorByID (String factoryID, String actorID)

 It retrieves from the database the information of a specific actor related to a DFM instance, based on its ID and the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding actor's information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID, actorID and zip are URL parameters.
+The factoryID and actorID are URL parameters.

-• String deleteActorsList (String factoryID)
+String/XML deleteActorsList (String factoryID)